Faren-d/probability/README.md

 - Note: Mathematically, division is a form of subtraction.
 Just like 10 ÷ 2 means "how many groups of 2 can I remove from 10", here we're removing redundant arrangements from the total count.
 - The key point: We want to count unique groups, not every possible ordering of those groups.

+- So, the number of sequences is always bigger than the number of collections.
+To elaborate this:
+For a collection of 5 students, you can create multiple sequences by rearranging those same 5 students.
+Each unique collection can generate multiple distinct sequences.
+For example:

+If you select students A, B, C, D, E as a collection, the possible sequences include:

+- A, B, C, D, E
+- A, B, C, E, D
+- A, B, D, C, E
+- A, B, D, E, C
+- A, B, E, C, D
+- A, B, E, D, C
+- ... and so on

+- Each of these is a different sequence, but they represent the same collection.

 - For deep understanding, watch: "2.1 Lesson: Counting Collections from the fat chance probability course."